Prince Sozisa Dlamini: Life

 In July 1983 there was an announcement of elections planned for October.
 At that time, the country was said to be under the control of the Liqoqo.

 On 9 August 1983, Queen Dzeliwe was dismissed as Regent and placed under house arrest.
 A notice of her dismissal, signed by Prince Sozisa, appeared in the Government Gazette the same day.
-Sozisa was briefly in charge, from 9 August until 19 August, while Ntfombi was chosen as the new Queen Regent.
+Ntfombi was chosen as the new Queen Regent.
 Her fourteen-year-old son Mswati emerged from the power struggle as Crown Prince, and in 1986 he was crowned King as Mswati III.
 One of Ntfombi's first acts as regent was to give delegated powers to the Authorized Person, who was still Sozisa, to sign state documents making decisions on a number of matters of national importance.
 This change had been demanded by the 'Tibiyo' faction.
 Subsequently, the constitution was revised to provide that where the Regent and the Authorised Person were not in agreement on any matter, it must be referred to the princes and the chiefs.

 On 13 September 1983, Sozisa made a speech in which he condemned the Soviet Union, and on 12 October three of his political opponents were charged with sedition.